Grand Teton in May: 3 Amazing Advantages & 4 Challenges to Prepare For

 Spring is a time of renewal and rebirth, so you may see more animals with their newborns.

-Throughout the park, you will see bears, bison, moose, elk, and pronghorn emerging with their babies in tow.
+Throughout the park, bears, bison, moose, elk, and pronghorn emerge with their babies in tow.

-AND your chances of seeing them are increased as they are all on the move to find food and to move to their summer spots in the park.
+AND your chances of seeing them are increased as they are all on the move, looking for food and heading to their summer spots in the park.

 Check out these places to increase your chances of seeing wildlife: